Linus4/eldritchinstinct/main.typ

 === Tomes

 You can acquire knowledge of the Mythos through the study of ancient tomes, most of which were written in _foreign languages_ and often provide only a partial or inaccurate understanding of the Mythos.
-An *initial reading* takes a few hours and allows the reader to get an overview of the knowledge that is contained in the tome.
+An *Initial Reading* allows the reader to get an overview of the knowledge that is contained in the tome.
 The reader gains Insight equal to the tome’s *Mythos Rating*.

 Further *study* of the tome takes a few days, after which you may increase your MK by the tome’s Mythos rating.
 Every time, though, you must gain a Broken notch.